When it comes down to it, we run a lot of cables in the world of lighting.

 It doesn’t leave goo or gunk on cables, it doesn’t rip up finishes and even leaves paint on walls if you’re careful and don’t rip it off.

-(Note – gaffers tape can leave some gunk on cables if it is left on in direct sunlight for many hours…but most of the time it’s good to you 🙂 )
+(Note – gaffers tape can leave some gunk on cables if it is left on in direct sunlight for many hours or exceptionally long periods of time (years)…but most of the time it’s good to you 🙂 )